Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Much more defined than the arbitrarily contorting.
 A rat.

-Fattened up by it's energetic surroundings, it grew up to my knee.
+Fattened up by its energetic surroundings, it grew up to my knee.
 This ferocious foe wasn't one I would approach lightly.
 Jumping, biting, slashing.
-Once a junk of flesh was ripped from it's victim, most would fail to respond.
+Once a junk of flesh was ripped from its victim, most would fail to respond.
 I was no different.
 I had to prepare beforehand.
-Standing still, I observed it's movements.
+Standing still, I observed its movements.

 No pattern became clear to me.
 It was still a rat.
 It moved carelessly and with no discernible objective.
-Eventually it made it's way in my direction.
+Eventually it made its way in my direction.
 I felt unprotected.
 Remembering the last corner, I retreated a few steps.
 This might afford me the element of surprise.